akanshmurthy/bloodglucosesimulator/README.md

 those items and all items up to that point starting from the beginning of the day.
 However, that would result in a lot of blood sugar items being saved to the DB as I was planning to save values for each minute.
-I was either going to do a cron or background job for the calculation.
-But, I found out that that would take too much time.
+I was either going to do a cron or background job for the saving.
+But, I found out that that would take too much time to implement and cause heavy load on the DB.
 Forgoing that, I decided to try another approach.
 I saved food and exercise entries as events with the relevant glycemic or exercise indices.
 Then, I grabbed all events past midnight, calculated increments that each event would cause, and then calculate the blood sugar for all minutes of the day in memory.

 ## Future considerations to scale current implementation

   - have a background job calculate the blood sugar levels
   - use a cache for the latest values so that visiting the graph page doesn't trigger recalculations every time
+  - add indexes on search terms for faster lookup
+  - use 3rd party API to estimate glycemic or exercise index of new items not in the DB
-  - improve test coverage
+  - improve test coverage for algorithm/calculations
-  - improve the user interface
+  - improve the user interface with an autocomplete for food/exercise items that already exist and a more interactive graphing library
+  - use design patterns to abstract out common code (search, graph, and calculations) to helper files or modules